alextreib/CarND-Traffic-Sign-Classifier-Project/README.md

 #### Solution Approach

-My final model results were:
+My final model results are:
-* training set accuracy of ?
+* training set accuracy of 1.00
 * validation set accuracy of 0.96
-* test set accuracy of ?

 As a starting point the architecture of the above mentioned paper is used, which works very good out of the box.